 In this example we’ll exclude anything outside 3 sigma:

+Figure 5: Same plot as Figure 4, after a 3 sigma filter has been applied

-This has simply removed the value of S around -0.5.
+This has simply removed the value of S around +0.5.
 For this example, we shall leave the quality control here, but we could always do more (one data point with an especially high standard error and low S value seems ripe for exclusion).
 We now take the median value of the S values across a season, as this is less affected by extremes than the mean and we now have a plausible value for S. In this case, that value is -0.036 (for the A wavelength).
 Using the same method, we obtain values of -0.024 for the C and -0.016 for the D wavelength.

 Langley Method – wavelength pairs, multiple days: